 Conclusion of Elegoo vs Arduino, Which is it?

-All in all, quality-wise Elegoo and Arduino boards have a negligible quality difference a Elegoo manufactures quality clones and they are great and cheaper alternative to the expensive official boards/ kits to get started into the hobby if you don’t know if you or a relative would be interested.
+All in all, quality-wise Elegoo and Arduino boards have a negligible quality difference.
+Elegoo manufactures quality clones which are a great and cheaper alternative to the expensive official boards/ kits to get started into the hobby if you don’t know if you or a relative would be interested.
 But consider buying an official board to support the project!
 The official in Italy boards are probably the best you can buy an could be your daily prototyping board while the cheaper ones could then replace the main board once the project is complete and ready to be encased.
 So the conslusion to this “Elegoo vs Arduino” question is not so much in terms of build quality as it is of supporting the creators of the board.